 Face masks are a common sight in the fight against COVID-19, and their use has increased as we look to prevent further spread of the virus.
-In France and Germany, people are required to wear a face mask in situations such as when visiting shops, and whilst using public transport.

-It is important to understand which masks work better for certain tasks, and to be aware of the potential pitfalls in sourcing masks from an unfamiliar or unreputable supplier.
+It is important to understand which masks work better for certain tasks and to be aware of the potential pitfalls in sourcing masks from an unfamiliar or unreputable supplier.

 Our guide to face masks answers some common questions and advice on choosing the best face mask for coronavirus protection and containment.